moves-rwth/storm/documentation/obtain-storm/build.md

 Currently, we provide support for

-- <i class="fa fa-apple" aria-hidden="true"></i> macOS 10.12 "Sierra" and higher on either x86- or [ARM-based](apple-silicon.html) CPUs
+- <i class="fa fa-apple" aria-hidden="true"></i> macOS on either x86- or [ARM-based](apple-silicon.html) CPUs
-- <i class="icon-debian"></i> Debian 9 "Stretch" and higher
+- <i class="icon-debian"></i> Debian 10 and higher
-- <i class="icon-ubuntu"></i> Ubuntu 16.10 "Yakkety Yak" and higher
+- <i class="icon-ubuntu"></i> Ubuntu 20.04 and higher

 which are known to enable the easy installation of Storm.
 Other Linux distributions are likely to work too, but it may take significant effort to get the required versions of the dependencies up and running.
-For example, thanks to [Joachim Klein](http://www.inf.tu-dresden.de/index.php?node_id=1473){:target="_blank"}, there is a [script]({{ '/resources/scripts/installation/storm-build-debian-jessie.sh' | relative_url }}) that installs Storm and some crucial dependencies on Debian 8 "Jessie".

-{:.alert .alert-danger}
-Note that in particular <i class="icon-ubuntu"></i>Ubuntu 16.04 "Xenial Xerus" is *not* supported anymore as the shipped GCC version is too old.

-{:.alert .alert-danger}
-For ARM-based <i class="fa fa-apple" aria-hidden="true"></i> Apple Silicon CPUs [further steps are necessary](apple-silicon.html){:.alert-link}.

 ## Dependencies